simonmichael/hledger/doc/DECISIONS.md

 with reasons provided (prevent wrong gain caused by basis typos).
 The new check might be moved into strict mode some day, but not yet.

+### Don't require Gain/UnrealisedGain account declarations to balance disposals

+Originally, writing an explicit gain posting in a disposal entry required declaring its account with `type: G` (and the inferred unrealised-gain counter required `type: U`), so hledger could recognise it pre-balance and insert the matching counter.
+This coupled balancing to journal metadata, which is painful for tools that generate journals from CSV (they'd have to emit the declarations too) and surprising to users who expect balancing to be purely arithmetic.

+Now, hledger detects the user's rgain by either of two paths:
+1. **Account-type detection** — declared `type: G` (preserved for back-compat and for directing the counter to a specific account).
+2. **Transacted-cost residual** — any non-zero single-commodity imbalance at transacted cost in a disposal entry is assumed to be rgain written by the user.

+The residual path lets users write `revenues:gain  $-10`, or any other account name, without an account type declaration, and have hledger balance the entry.
+The gain amount is still checked (later) and any disagreement will raise an error.